 After the meeting, I followed up immediately with an email summarizing the discussion and asking for a response by a certain date.
 I’m happy to report that things are progressing (albeit slower than we would like), but we are going in the right direction.

-Here are a few things I’ve learned about autism advocacy over the years, as well as some additional information I learned at the BCEd Access conference this fall:
+Here are a few things I’ve learned about autism advocacy over the years, as well as some additional information I learned at the BCEd Access conference:

 Give a deadline for the school to respond, remember there are lots of students with additional needs, be reasonable in your expectations (I would say three business days is fair).